SimonCropp/Delta/docs/mdsource/postgres.source.md

 ### Custom Connection discovery

-By default, Delta uses `HttpContext.RequestServices` to discover the DbConnection and DbTransaction:
+By default, Delta uses `HttpContext.RequestServices` to discover the NpgsqlConnection and NpgsqlTransaction:

+snippet: InitConnectionTypesPostgres

 snippet: DiscoverConnection